andreasKroepelin/polylux/book/src/theme-gallery/index.md

 - `secondlogo`: file path for an additional logo image, to appear on the first slide only, default "bristol/secondlogo.svg"

 ### Variants
+- `title slide`: shows a nicely formatted title slide
-- `"wake up"`: no decoration, colored background, enlarged text
+- `wake up`: no decoration, colored background, enlarged text

 ### Extra keyword arguments
 - `title`: optional, a title for that slide